Sylvial-00/VFR-LED-map-Saskatchewan/README.md

 This repository has:
 - The .img (disk image) of the raspberry pi
 - The Python script used to parse the VFR data and display the data
-  - There are many already made code repo's for VFR data/maps, but I wanted more flexibility since custom VFR maps for _Canada_ in particular aren't that common compare to USA.
-I also wanted to add categories for thunderstorms or high winds or frozen precipitation.
-So I wrote a lot of my own functions for this.
+  - There are many already made code repo's for VFR data/maps, but I wanted to add categories for thunderstorms or high winds or frozen precipitation.
+So I wrote a lot of my own functions.
+Also allowed me to add more if I ever wanted to.
 - The edited python script from

 - The full image used of Saskatchewan used for the map.
 I created this map by taking multiple screenshots of Saskatchewan piece by piece through https://www.fltplan.com/ .
 I then stitched the images together through Photoshop.